Bootloader Flashing onto Betaflight Systems

 make <target> # For example: holybro_kakuteh7mini_bootloader

-For other flight controllers download and build the Bootloader source (opens new window) and then make using the appropriate targets:
+For other flight controllers download the PX4/Bootloader repository and build the source code using the appropriate targets:

 git clone --recursive https://github.com/PX4/Bootloader.git